mbodag/kiraka/README.md

 ## Running the project

 The project runs with Next.js and a MariaDB database, both of which need to be installed.
+Node and Next.js packages must be installed with `npm update`
 Our backend uses Flask, so we recommend downloading Python 3.10 and creating a virtual environment:
 ```bash
 python3.10 -m venv <your venv name>